 We also had the opportunity to get into a conversation with him, which you can read here to get some valuable insights on recruitment.

 William Tincup, President of RecruitingDaily, is a celebrity in the HR space, known for his no-nonsense approach to human resources.
-A writer, speaker, consultant and advisor, Tincup is straightforward and brutally honest when it comes to his views on recruiting, leadership, talent management and the future of work.
+A writer, speaker, consultant and advisor, Tincup is straightforward and brutally honest when it comes to his views on recruiting, leadership, talent management and the future of work model.
 He's not one to, for example, sugarcoat how challenging it is to find a true work-life balance—in fact, he doesn't believe it can exist at all.
 William serves on the Board of Advisors / Board of Directors for 15 HR technology startups.
 He's been writing about HR related issues for over a decade.

 Want to know everything there is to know about artificial intelligence and HR?
 How AI is advancing the organizations function and manage people?
 How are organizations leveraging the power of AI?
 Look to Ben Eubanks.
 In addition to talking about HR tech and the upcoming advancements, he also talks about talent and culture.
 Eubanks is also a blogger and podcaster.

-Tim Sackett is the President of HRU Technical Resources a leading IT and Engineering Staffing firm headquartered in Lansing, MI.
-Tim has 20 years of combined Executive HR and Talent Acquisition experience, working for Fortune 500 companies in healthcare, retail, dining, and technology.
+Tim Sackett is the President of HRU Technical Resources, a leading IT and Engineering Staffing firm headquartered in Lansing, MI.
+Tim has 20 years of combined Executive HR and Talent Acquisition employee experience, working for Fortune 500 companies in healthcare, retail, dining, and technology.
 Tim is a highly sought after national speaker on leadership, talent acquisition, and HR execution.
 He is also a prolific writer in the HR and Talent space, writing for Fistful of Talent and his blog The Tim Sackett Project.